Relay Working Principle

 Voltage Removed

-• Magnetic field disappears.
+• The magnetic field disappears.

-• Spring returns armature to original position.
+• The spring returns the armature to its original position.

 Easy Analogy